Peter F. Hamilton bibliography: Confederation universe (1996–2000)

 After the Greg Mandel novels, Hamilton wrote a space opera in three volumes, known collectively as The Night's Dawn Trilogy.
-The three books are each well over a thousand pages long and are not standalone novels, totalling 1.2 million words.
+The three books are each well over a thousand pages long, totalling 1.2 million words altogether.
 The trilogy is set in a universe with a wealth of worlds and artificial orbiting colonies.
 The plot is centered on the souls of the dead coming back from a hellish "beyond" to possess the living, and the latter fighting back.
 It was followed by a companion to the series, The Confederation Handbook, an informational book containing data about the universe of the Night's Dawn trilogy.
 Hamilton re-set several earlier short stories set in the Confederation timeline, published as the collection A Second Chance at Eden (see "Short story collections" below), including the newly written title novella.

 Commonwealth universe (2002–2016)

 Misspent Youth

 Misspent Youth (2002) is shorter than Hamilton's previous works, and again depicts a near-future version of Britain.
 This was his least well received book critically.
 Misspent Youth is placed in the same universe as the Commonwealth Saga, though it is not integral to the storyline of those novels.
 Much of the technology used in those novels (rejuvenation and low-cost/high-capacity memory storage) is established within this book.